-NYU School of Medicine’s Experimental Pathology Research Laboratory provides researchers with a range of services, access to advanced instruments, and training to facilitate the production of high-quality animal and human tissue samples for morphological and molecular analyses.
+NYU Langone’s Experimental Pathology Research Laboratory (RRID:SCR_017928) provides researchers with a range of services, access to advanced instruments, and training to facilitate the production of high-quality animal tissue samples for morphological and molecular analyses.
 We also support multiplex immunofluorescence staining, RNA in situ hybridization (ISH), and imaging analysis.

 To reserve time on an instrument, faculty, staff, and investigators must be registered in iLab.
 We have also provided iLab login instructions for NYU Langone, NYU, NYU College of Dentistry, and external users.

-Our in-house histopathology services include tissue preparation, processing, and sectioning, as well as histochemistry and immunohistochemistry of fresh, frozen, and fixed human or animal tissues.
+Our in-house histopathology services include tissue preparation, processing, and sectioning, as well as histochemistry and immunohistochemistry of fresh, frozen, and fixed animal tissues.

-If your research requires immunohistochemistry technologies, we optimize and validate commercial or proprietary antibodies for chromogenic or fluorescence-based immunohistochemistry.
-We provide access to a database listing the characteristics of more than 1,500 antibodies that have been tested in the lab to date and are currently in stock.
+If your research requires immunohistochemistry technologies, we optimize and validate commercial or proprietary antibodies for chromogenic or fluorescence-based immunohistochemistry including seven-color multiplexing.
+We provide access to a database listing the antibodies that have been tested in the lab to date and are currently in stock.

 Researchers can also rent our self-service instruments.
 These include an embedding station, a microtome, a cryostat, and a vibratome.
 We provide access to brightfield and fluorescence upright and dissecting microscopes, a laser capture microdissection scope, and a new high-throughput multispectral imaging system.

-The Experimental Pathology Research Laboratory is located at NYU Langone Medical Center, 550 First Avenue, Medical Science Building, room 370, in Manhattan.
+The Experimental Pathology Research Laboratory is located at NYU Langone Health, 550 First Avenue, Medical Science Building, rooms 370–380, in Manhattan.
 Our lab is open from 9:00AM to 5:30PM, Monday through Friday.

-If you have questions about histopathology and imaging, please call us at 212-263-3888 or email us at firstname.lastname@example.org.
+If you have questions about our services and instruments, please call us at 212-263-3888 or email us at email@example.com

 How to Acknowledge the Experimental Pathology Research Laboratory

 If you’ve collaborated with the Experimental Pathology Research Laboratory (RRID:SCR_017928) and utilized our instruments, technologies, expertise, or data and your results are published or presented in a grant application, media release, or any other form of media, please acknowledge us.

 Acknowledging Laura and Isaac Perlmutter Cancer Center